patrickfav/hkdf/README.md

 ### Use Cases

 HKDF is intended for use in a wide variety of KDF applications.
-Some applications will not be able to use HKDF "as-is" due to specific operational requirements.
+Some applications _will not be able_ to use HKDF "as-is" due to specific operational requirements.
 One significant example is the derivation of cryptographic keys from a source of low entropy, such as a user's password.
-In the case of password-based KDFs, a main goal is to slow down dictionary attacks HKDF naturally accommodates the use of salt; however, a slowing down mechanism is not part of this specification.
-Therfore other KDFs might be considered like: PKDF2, bcryt, scrypt or Argon2
+In the case of _password-based KDFs_, a main goal is to slow down dictionary attacks.
+HKDF naturally accommodates the use of salt; _however, a slowing down mechanism is not part of this specification_.
+Therefore, for a user's password, other KDFs might be considered like: [PKDF2](https://en.wikipedia.org/wiki/PBKDF2), [bcryt](https://en.wikipedia.org/wiki/Bcrypt), [scrypt](https://en.wikipedia.org/wiki/Scrypt) or [Argon2](https://github.com/P-H-C/phc-winner-argon2) which are all designed to be computationally intensive.

 #### Key Derivation